 In order to proactively address risk and security issues in our energy sector, the Province has formed an Energy Sectoral working group on CIP under the lead of the Department of Public Safety (DPS).
-This group comprises representatives from DPS, the Department of Energy and Mines, Public Safety Canada, policing and intelligence services, NB Power and the municipal electric utilities, and the major private sector energy companies operating in New Brunswick.
+This group comprises representatives from DPS, the Department of Natural Resources and Energy Development, Public Safety Canada, policing and intelligence services, NB Power and the municipal electric utilities, and the major private sector energy companies operating in New Brunswick.
 Each of these organizations has its own security and risk management programs in place, and involvement with the Energy Sectoral CIP group allows for efficient communication of potential risks and threats as well as providing a forum to discuss industry best practices and opportunities for improvement in areas of risk assessment and security.

 A Vision for the Future

 Under a scenario where global energy prices continue to rise and are subject to volatility, New Brunswick will reduce its reliance on imported fuel sources for electricity generation and home heating, replacing it with a greater reliance on domestic energy sources, including renewable energy and natural gas.

 Efficiency programs will also serve to reduce our dependence on foreign energy.
 Government will continue towork closelywith our federal partners and industry stakeholders to ensure our critical energy infrastructure and supply channels in New Brunswick remain as secure as possible.

 Energy Action Plan Items linked to this objective